-7 Rape Myths From Brock Turner's Friend Leslie Rasmussen's Statement, Debunked
+7 Rape Myths In Brock Turner's Friend's Statement

 Before Brock Turner was sentenced Thursday for sexually assaulting an unconscious woman in January 2015, several of his friends and family members sent letters asking the judge to go easy on him.
 One particular letter, from Brock Turner's childhood friend Leslie Rasmussen, expresses many of the major misconceptions our society holds about sexual assault.
 She's not the only one who holds them, so for everyone's sake, it's time to debunk them yet again.